rudeboybert/MATH116/syllabus.md

 There are four components to your final grade: problem sets, engagement, midterms, and the final project.

 #### 1) Problem Sets 10%

 Each problem is worth only a nominal portion of the final grade.
-As such, instead of viewing them as evaluative tools used by the instructor to assign grades, they should be viewed as low-stakes opportunities to develop one's statistics and data science toolboxes and receive feedback on the progress of one's learning.
+As such, instead of viewing them as evaluative tools used by the instructor to assign grades, they should be viewed as low-stakes opportunities to develop flex one's statistics and data science muscles and receive feedback on the progress of one's learning.

 While I encourage you to discuss homeworks with your peers, you must submit your own answers and not simple rewordings of another's work.
-Furthermore, all collaborations must be explicitly acknowledged on your submissions.
+Furthermore, **all collaborations must be explicitly acknowledged at the top of your submissions**.

+* Assigned/due on Fridays.
+* Lowest two scores dropped.
 * No email submissions will be accepted; ask a classmate to print it for you.
-* Homeworks are due at the beginning of lecture/lab.
-* Unstapled homeworks and homeworks without names/section numbers will be penalized 25%.
+* Unstapled homeworks and homeworks without names will not be accepted.
+* No extensions.
 * Late (defined as after lecture ending) submissions will be accepted up to 2 days after the due date at a 25% penalty per day.
-If you submit late, your graded homeworks might be returned late as well.
+They might be returned late as well.
-* You need to show all work to receive full credit.

 #### 2) Engagement 10%

-It is difficult to explicity codify what constitutes "an engaged student", so instead I present the following rough principle I will follow: **you'll only get out of this class as much as you put in**.
+It is difficult to explicity codify what constitutes "an engaged student," so instead I present the following rough principle I will follow: **you'll only get out of this class as much as you put in**.
 Some examples of behavior counter to this
 principle:

-* Merely attending lectures and not participating in discussions.
+* Not participating in in-class exercises.
-* Leveraging previous experience in other settings to coast through this course.
 * Not coming to office hours when the situation warrants it.
 * Submitting homework that has code or content that is copied from (or only slightly modified versions of) your peers' work, going against the philosophy of the homeworks being opportunities for practice and feedback, rather than as items to be graded on.

-#### 3) Midterms
+#### 3) Three Midterms 45%

-* Midterms:
+* Midterm dates: Wed 10/5 (in-class), Wed 10/26 7:30pm, and Wed 11/16 7:30pm.
-* All midterms are cummulative and require a scientific calculator (smartphones are not allowed).
+* All midterms are cummulative and require a scientific calculator (no smartphones).
-* No extra-credit work to improve midterm scores after the fact.
+* There is no extra-credit work to improve midterm scores after the fact.
-* There will be no make-up nor rescheduled midterm, except in the following cases:
+* There will be no make-up nor rescheduled midterms, except in the following cases:
     + serious illness or death in the family only if documentation is provided.
     + athletic commitments or religious obligations only if documentation is provided and prior notice is given.
 In such cases, rescheduled exams must be taken **before** the rest of the class.

-#### 4) Final Project
+#### 4) Final Project 35%

+Rather than a final exam, there will be a final capstone group project.
+This is an opportunity for you to perform you own start-to-finish data analysis project incorporating the tools from this class.
+The project will center around you finding a dataset, performing an analysis using the tools we have covered in this class, and writing a report.

+* Due Sun 12/18 at noon.
-* Group project in groups of three where I will be assigning groups.
+* Groups of no more than three will be assigned by me.
+* A system will be put in place to hold your group peers accountable for their work.
+* Complete details will be given on Wed 11/2.